atomicals-community/atomicals-guide/realm-names/mint-sub-realms.md

 yarn cli mint-subrealm +mycoolrealm.nicesubrealm --satsbyte=100
 ```

 Then follow the on-screen instructions.
-In the case of a mint that requires a payment, then you must use a tool that allows payments.&#x20;
+In the case of a mint that requires a payment, then you must use a tool that allows payments.

 #### Step 3.
 (If payment is required) Make payment for Subrealm during payment window.